-The song itself does deliver a very strange uneven sound.
-The very beginning of the song shows the Stones were trying for something both a little different and a little different.
+The song itself does deliver a bizarre and uneven sound.
+The song's very beginning shows the Stones were trying for something both a little different and a little different.
 The opening is slow and upbeat and seems like a lulling tempo version of Have You Seen Your Mother Baby?
-An upbeat acoustic guitar musical arrangement at the beginning of song is almost folk song like and hearkens back to a much simpler era.
-Jagger's lyrics do not mesh with the days gone by since he is talking about the (our) future, which really is he present of the 2000 Man.
-The syrupy sentimental approach at the beginning does lend credence to the notion this is about a man drifting back to his past, the year 2000, an era removed from the overly technological one he now resides disconnected from his family.
+A lively acoustic guitar musical arrangement at the beginning of the song is almost folk-like and hearkens back to a much simpler era.
+Jagger's lyrics do not mesh with the days gone by since he is talking about the (our) future, which is the present of the 2000 Man.
+The syrupy sentimental approach at the beginning does lend credence to the notion that this is about a man drifting back to his past.
+The year 2000, an era removed from the overly technological one, and he now resides disconnected from his family.

-Quickly, the tempo of the song changes and becomes faster and more audience pleasing.
-This creates a bit of incoherency to the song as the refrain drifts to constant repeatings of “Oh daddy, proud of your planet, Oh mummy, proud of your sun.“
+Quickly, the tempo of the song changes and becomes faster and more audience-pleasing.
+The tempo creates a bit of incoherency to the song, as the refrain drifts to constant repeatings of "Oh daddy, proud of your planet, Oh mummy, proud of your sun. "

-Uneven might be the best way to describe the song, but it works and remains an excellent one albeit a footnote in the Rolling Stones' musical biography.
-Not so for Ace Frehley and Kiss as they would help garner greatly popularity for the lyrics and the song.
+Uneven might be the best way to describe the song, but it works and remains an excellent one, albeit a footnote in the Rolling Stones' musical biography.
+Not so for Ace Frehley and Kiss as they would help garner great popularity for the lyrics and the song.

 THE SONG (DOES NOT) REMAIN THE SAME: ACE FREHLEY PERFORMS HIS COVER

 Enter the Space Man!
-Long time Kiss fans know Frehley's makeup persona was based on his love for all things science-fiction.
-2000 Man was easily the perfect song for Frehley to play although its selection for the DYNASTY album likely was a lark.
-Frehley never really believed (at the time) he was a solid lead singer so he rarely tried to sing during the Kiss era.
-Shock Me was he debt song and, honestly, it is a marginal song.
-He did far, far better doing lead vocals on his 1978 solo album with the cover of New York Groove being a standout.
+Long time Kiss fans know Frehley's makeup persona derived his love for all things science-fiction.
+2000 Man was the perfect song for Frehley to play, although its selection for the DYNASTY album likely was a lark.
+Frehley never really believed (at the time) he was a solid lead singer, so he rarely tried to sing during the Kiss era.
+Shock Me was his debut song, and, honestly, it is a marginal song.
+He did far, far better at performing lead vocals on his 1978 solo album with the cover of New York Groove being a standout.

-2000 Man becomes a much more musically consistent song thanks to the excellent guitar work by Frehely.
-You really do have to listen to it live to really fully appreciate it.
+2000 Man becomes a much more musically consistent song thanks to the excellent guitar work by Frehley.
+You do have to listen to it live to appreciate it fully.
 The bizarre lyrics are the perfect fit for the equally bizarre Frehley.
-Listening to him sing the song changes the biography like rendition of Jaggers to a faux autobiography.
-When you hear Ace rip into the song, the experience really does sound like you are listening to the titular anonymous 2000 Man tell his tale of life thinking about the past from a window sill in the future.
-Ace really does seem to be ''spacing out and having fun'' when he truly cuts loose playing his guitar while singing.
+Listening to him sing the song changes the biography-like rendition of Jagger's to a faux autobiography.
+When you hear Ace rip into the song, the experience does sound like you are listening to the titular anonymous 2000 Man tell his tale of life thinking about the past from a window sill in the future.
+Ace does seem to be "spacing out and having fun" when he cuts loose playing his guitar while singing.

 Update: Congrats to Ace.
 His new solo album and tour are both huge hits.